 Keep IT support costs down

 IT software licences can be expensive, but the cost has reduced dramatically thanks to the prevalence of software as a service (SaaS) platforms.
-For example, Office 365 costs around £8 per user, per month.
+For example, Microsoft 365 costs around £8 per user, per month.

 Like all cloud services, the point is to enable employees to access data without high infrastructure costs for the firm.
 Businesses can save money or invest in other areas rather than spend vast sums buying, renting and maintaining their own servers.

 Virtual private networks (VPNs), meanwhile, are fast becoming outmoded.
 Craig Sharp, managing director of West Midlands based IT-support provider, Abussi, is adamant: "VPNs are complicated to set up and require lots of hand-holding.
 There's a place for them in larger organisations, but smaller companies are better off with web-based solutions which can grow with them."

 Security considerations for mobile workers

 Even though IT support has successfully transitioned to the cloud, there are still security issues to consider in the physical world.
 Protecting hardware and company files is a major concern for smaller companies that, unlike corporations, do not have the benefit of large contingency funds.

 Passwords to secure your employees' equipment and data are an obvious first defence.
 Make sure smartphones are set up to erase content should they be lost or stolen and encourage the use of any biometric security features that are available (e.g. fingerprint scanners or facial recognition).
 Consider encrypting all the firm's devices so that access is gained only by plugging in encoded USB sticks or biometric access.